BIT-PIE/bit-pie.github.io/README.md

 - Update Publications

   1. Edit the `src/js/publications.js` file to add or modify publications.
+The publication is presented in the order of the list in the file.

 - Update Photos